 Abstract argumentation frameworks can be encoded in trivial graph format (TGF) as well as in aspartix format (APX).
-The following data structures are populated during the parsing of the input graph G: a list arg of the arguments in arg(G); a dictionary argToIdx, mapping each argument x to its position in arg; a dictionary att, mapping each argument x to the set $\{y \mid xy \in att(G)\}$ ; a dictionary attR, mapping each argument x to the set $\{y \mid yx \in att(G)\}$ .
-Within these data structures, theories (7)-(13) are constructed in amortized linear time.
-Single The pyglaf argumentation reasoner extension computation and extension enumeration is then demanded to the underlying circumscription solver [2].
+The following data structures are populated during the parsing of the input graph G: a list arg of the arguments in arg(G); a dictionary argToIdx, mapping each argument x to its position in arg; a dictionary att, mapping each argument x to the set $\{y \mid xy \in att(G)\}$; a dictionary attR, mapping each argument x to the set $\{y \mid yx \in att(G)\}$; a dictionary attR, mapping each argument x to the set $\{y \mid yx \in att(G)\}$; within these data structures, theories (7)-(13) are constructed in amortized linear time.
+Single extension computation and extension enumeration is then demanded to the underlying circumscription solver [6].

-The union U of all admissible extensions is computed by iteratively asking to CIRCUM-SCRIPTINO to compute an admissible extension that maximize the accepted arguments not already in U, so to expand U as much as possible at each iteration.
+The union U of all admissible extensions is computed by iteratively asking to CIRCUMSCRIPTINO to compute an admissible extension that maximize the accepted arguments not already in U, so to expand U as much as possible at each iteration.

 For complete, stable, and preferred extensions, credulous acceptance is addressed by checking consistency of the theory extended with the query argument.
 Similarly, skeptical acceptance is addressed by adding the complement of the query argument for complete, and stable extensions.
 Grounded and ideal extensions are unique, and therefore credulous acceptance is addressed by checking the presence of the query argument in the computed extension.
-Actually, for the ideal extension, a negative answer is possibly produced already if the query argument is not part of the union of all admissible extensions.
-The remaining acceptance problems are addressed by a recent algorithm for query answering in circumscription [4].
-In a nutshell, given a query atom q and a circuscribed theory, the computational problem amounts to search for a model of the circumscribed theory that contains the query atom.
-The algorithm implemented in CIRCUMSCRIPTINO searches for a classical model of the theory that contains the query atom, and checks that no more preferred model not containing the query atom exists.
+Actually, for the ideal extensions, a negative answer is possibly produced already if the query argument is not part of the union of all admissible extensions.
+The remaining acceptance problems are addressed by a recent algorithm for query answering in circumscription [7].
+In a nutshell, given a query atom q and a circuscribed theory, the computational problem amounts to search for a model of the circumscribed theory that contains the query atom, and checks that no more preferred model not containing the query atom exists.
 In this way, queries are possibly answered without computing any optimal model.